lolerskatez/iGel-router/README.md

 ## License

-This project is provided as-is for educational and personal use.
+This project is provided under the MIT License.
+See LICENSE file for details.